mattgianni/doedu-db/README.md

 # doedu-db-hack

 A hack to collect and organize data on San Francisco schools and student outcomes.
 The primary goal is to integrate this data with additional sources to support the [Support SF Schools](https://github.com/sfbrigade/support-sfusd) project.
 These data may be useful for other projects as well, and this effort is organized as a separate project to facilitate reuse.
+This project aims to create a [PostgreSQL](https://www.postgresql.org/) database of this dataset to extract the metrics needed for the [Support SF Schools](https://github.com/sfbrigade/support-sfusd) project, as well as future projects.

 The major source of student outcome data comes from the [California Assessment of Student Performance and Progress (**CAASPP**)](https://caaspp-elpac.ets.org/caaspp/) website.
 The data includes information on student performance in English language arts and mathematics.
 The data is available in a variety of formats, but does not directly support the needs of the [Support SF Schools](https://github.com/sfbrigade/support-sfusd) project.

-This project aims to create a [PostgreSQL](https://www.postgresql.org/) database of this dataset to extract the metrics needed for the [Support SF Schools](https://github.com/sfbrigade/support-sfusd) project, as well as future projects.
+Graduation rate data (5 year) comes from California's Dept. of Eduction's [Graduate and Dropout Downloadable Data Files](https://www.cde.ca.gov/ds/ad/graddropdf.asp) page.

 ## Setup